-Mr. Baldwin made a motion for a recommendation to Town Council regarding compliance with requirements of Article 13.1 of the Town Code for the proposed 380 Maple mixed-use building, as part of Maple Avenue Commercial (MAC) Zone application, located at 374-380 Maple Avenue, W, (Docket No. PF-58-18-MAC), as presented.
+Mr. Baldwin made a motion for a recommendation to Town Council regarding compliance with requirements of Article 13.1 of the Town Code for the proposed 380 Maple mixed-use building, as part of Maple Avenue Commercial (MAC) Zone application, located at 374-380 Maple Avenue, W, (Docket No. PF-58-18-MAC), an amendment to the change the proposed wrought iron fence to a masonry wall as the application moves forward.